GousosGas/DetectorClient/README.md

-This is my solution for the device detector challenge.
+This is a web app that detects client's information about his device and OS

 ## Userstories
 * As User I want to find my device's OS and type .